cloudogu/ces-build-lib/README.md

 ```
 The example writes state changes email to 'a@b.cd,123@xy.z' + git author for stable branches and only to git author
 for unstable branches.

+## findHostName

+Returns the hostname of the current Jenkins instance.
+For example, ff running on `http(s)://server:port/jenkins`, `server` is returned.

 # Examples
   * This library is built using itself!
 See [Jenkinsfile](Jenkinsfile)